RichardRed0x/politeia-digest/issue-031.md

 Snapshot of Politeia data for this issue is based on this [commit](https://github.com/decred-proposals/mainnet/commit/0731e56a10df440a2faaee31b56a6e24bc81cfac).

-Content for this edition was authored by @richardred with fixes from {name}.
+Content for this edition was authored by @richardred with fixes from @bee.

 Image credit: @sænder